#1. Chrome-Based Desktop Sharing Is Easy to Use

 That said, you should use applications that use and deploy the latest and greatest security protocols and tools.
 Securing data shared via desktop sharing should take a multi-prong approach.
 It is for this reason that leading professional WebRTC-based software, such as MegaMeeting, is designed for secure business communications.

-We go a step further than typical software in securing your interactions by encrypting the peer-to-peer connections between communicating parties, and the peer-to-server communications used for signaling purposes, by encrypting the data shared.
+We go a step further than typical software in securing your interactions by encrypting the connections between communicating parties, and the peer-to-server communications used for signaling purposes, by encrypting the data shared.

-Mega Meeting uses Secure Real-time Transport Protocol (SRTP) to the voice and video data transmitted through the peer-to-peer connection.
+Mega Meeting uses Secure Real-time Transport Protocol (SRTP) to the voice and video data transmitted through the connection.
 Only parties with a decryption key can access the data exchanged in the stream, ensuring that data shared via desktop sharing does not get into the wrong hands.

 In a nutshell, the SRTP protocol negates the risk of eavesdropping by hackers and attackers.

 #3.
 Chrome-Based Desktop Sharing Is Platform and Device Independent, and More Accessible